fireatwill13/CS50FinalProject/DESIGN.md

-Friendship Manager
+Continental Central
 ----------------

-**Friendship Manager** is a web-based application designed to organize personal connections.
+**Continental Central** is a web-based application designed to organize personal connections.
 The platform allows users to track and create friendships, chat in real time, share achievements, and explore different cultures related to their friends' locations.
 This document outlines the overall structure and implementation rationale that go behind the making of this application.

 * * * * *

 Structure
 ---------

-Friendship Manager is a full-stack web application using Python with Flask as the backend framework, HTML/CSS/JavaScript for the front end, and SQLite for persistent data storage.
+Continental Central is a full-stack web application using Python with Flask as the backend framework, HTML/CSS/JavaScript for the front end, and SQLite for persistent data storage.
 The application follows a modular design, which distinguishes between authentication, data management, and the user interface.

 Authentication: Manages user registration, login, and session handling.